 Linux Stemcell Hardening

-Note: This document applies to stemcell v3263.
+Note: This document applies to stemcell v3263 and later.

 Customers and prospects often ask for details on stemcell hardening, i.e., the process by which we secure Pivotal Cloud Foundry by reducing its vulnerability surface from outside access.
 This document provides responses to some commonly-asked questions regarding the security configuration enhancements and hardening tests that Pivotal applies to the Cloud Foundry (“CF”) stemcell.
 This information will be helpful to customer accreditation teams who are responsible for running configuration scans of a Cloud Foundry deployment, and also to auditors who need a documentation artifact to feed into the customers’ existing security assessment processes.